Bob Shrum: Presidential campaigns

 In 1986, Shrum began work as a political consultant, designing campaign advertising and message strategy for Democratic candidates at the presidential, congressional, and gubernatorial levels.
 He worked for the Dick Gephardt campaign during the 1988 Democratic primaries, including Gephardt's surprise victory in the Iowa caucus, but after Gephardt's defeat, Shrum helped Democratic nominee Michael Dukakis in preparing for his debates against Vice President George Bush.
 Dukakis lost the general election.

 In 1992, Shrum worked for Nebraska Senator Bob Kerrey, who was defeated for the nomination by Bill Clinton.

 In 2000, Shrum helped Al Gore beat back a primary challenge from former New Jersey Senator Bill Bradley, and win the Democratic nomination.
 Gore won the popular vote in the November presidential election versus George W. Bush, but lost the electoral vote.

 In 2004, Shrum worked on John Kerry's campaign, guiding him to a victory in the crucial Iowa caucuses and New Hampshire primary, and soon after, the Democratic presidential nomination, only for Kerry to be defeated in the general election by George W. Bush.

-Critics often point out Shrum's long losing streak, since he has yet to claim victory for any of his candidates in eight presidential elections.
+Described as a proficient political wordsmith, Shrum was involved in eight presidential campaigns but never for one who won a U.S. presidential election, a fact noted in the press.